Improving wet infrastructure North Head

 What will happen?

 Along the Wadden coast, the transition from salt to fresh water to the hinterland is quite abrupt.
 A gradual transition is important for many fish species.
 This concerns partly fish that migrate between the Wadden Sea and the IJsselmeer and partly fish that thrive better in brackish water (a combination of fresh and salt).
-In the Noordkop project we are solving this by creating a ca 14 ha brackish transition zone with damped tides (flow-through) in the Spuikanaal near Oostoever.
-This is only possible if we can properly control the amount of salt water.
+In the Noordkop project we are solving this by creating a ca 14 ha brackish transition zone in the Spuikanaal near Oostoever.
+This is only possible if we can properly control the amount of incoming salt water.
 Among other things, too much salt water has a negative effect on agriculture, which depends on fresh water.

 Through this page, we will keep you updated on developments regarding the components of this project:

-• Pumping Station
+• East Bank Pumping Station

 • Fish passages (East Bank and Stonteler lock).